Jaldekoa/BCRA-Wrapper/README.md

 - ### Estadísticas v2.0
 You will be able to access resources related to the main variables information published by the BCRA.

+- ### Central de Deudores v1.0
+You will be able to access resources related to the main variables information published by the BCRA.

 ## API Cheques denunciados v1.0
 ### Entidades